 5 credits

-Want to write computer programs?
-Use 5.js library of JavaScript programming language is used to develop skills to design algorithms and program a robot using Lego EV3.
+Are you interested in writing computer programs?
+In this course you will use the JavaScript programming 5.js library language to develop skills to design algorithms and program a robot (using Lego EV3).

 Computer Science Principles 20 AP